Is There Such a Thing as Bad Luck?

 Today is Friday the 13th.
 Supposedly an unlucky day.
 Friday the 13th has inspired a novel, a series of short stories, a horror film franchise, and even a late 19th-century secret society.
 But is it really unlucky?
 Should we feel nervous or unlucky on any particular day?
 And, most importantly, what does the Bible say?

-Is bad luck a thing?
-No, there is no such thing as bad luck.
+Does “bad luck” really exist?
+Is bad luck a real thing?
+No, there is no such thing as bad luck, it does not exist.
 There is no data of any kind to support any such claim and there are no religious ideas that substantiate the concept of bad luck.
 Sometimes human beings fabricate concepts like bad luck as an attempt to justify or explain the bad things that happen to human beings.

-Sometimes people equate religious ideas such as karma with bad luck but karma and bad luck are not the same.
-Karma claims that humans rightly and predictably receive rewards or retribution in accordance with their choices.
-It’s not luck or chance at all.
+Sometimes people equate religious ideas such as karma, or the principle of sowing-and-reaping, with bad luck.
+However, karma and bad luck are not the same.
+Ideas like karma claim that humans rightly and predictably receive rewards or retribution in accordance with their choices.
+They bring things upon themselves.
+It’s not luck or chance or random at all.

 While there’s no reason to believe in bad luck, that does not stop people from embracing all sorts of superstitions.